tfoxo/System.Cor3/README.md

 # System.Cor3

-Simple abstraction library (used sort of like a include library) for CSharp.
+* Simple abstraction library (used sort of like a include library) for CSharp.
+* Also, some tools and apps built around with or without the Cor3 libs/includes.
+* This project is in alpha stages (pre-release/migration) where more (proper) sources are coming and attention is to be paid to attribution in many of the projects that have not yet migrated up here.

 [MIT]: http://opensource.org/licenses/MIT